Telegram RSS Feeds: Auto-Publish Updates to Your Channel (Step-by-Step Guide)

 How RSS to Telegram Automation Works

-RSS (Really Simple Syndication) is a standardized format that websites use to publish updates.
-Nearly every blog, news site, and content platform generates RSS feeds.
+RSS (Really Simple Syndication) is a standardized XML format that websites use to publish updates.
+Nearly every blog, news site, and content platform generates RSS feeds automatically whenever new content is published.

 The automation workflow: